Self-archiving in DUO via Cristin

 When the article has been accepted, save a post-print version of the article based on peer reviews.

 According to the requirements from UiO and the Research Council of Norway, this version must be uploaded via Cristin to DUO Research Archive.
 You can wait with uploading your article to Cristin until after the it has been published.
-Often the article will already be registered, and you will not have to register information manually.
+Often the article will already be registered in Cristin, and you will not have to register information manually.
 Uploading the file can then be done quickly.
 The DUO-group at the University Library will check all uploads to DUO to make sure that only allowed versions are available.

 May published version be shared and self-archived?